linehanMatt/tmp-content/blog/narrative-101-how-are-companies-using-narrative.md

 tags: ['insights']
 authorSlug: 'narrative'
 ---
-### Learn how companies are leveraging Narrative to power their data strategies.
+### Learn how companies are leveraging Narrative to power their data strategies

 Welcome back to class, students.